libapps/libapps-mirror/nassh/doc/uri.md

 Format: `-nassh-args=<parameters>`

+The following options are always accepted without prompting the user:
+`--config` `--proxy-mode` `--proxy-host` `--proxy-port` `--ssh-agent`

 *** note
-This option is parsed out of the URI, but not currently used.
+All other options are parsed out but then currently ignored.
 Star https://crbug.com/217785 for updates.
 ***